 Map out the current A/C ductwork by going up into the attic or crawl space.
 Find the ductwork that leads to the A/C vent that you wish to move and mark it with colored tape.
-Locate the screw sticking up through the ceiling and mark this with tape for reference.
+Locate the screw sticking up through the ceiling or wall and mark this with tape for reference.

 Turn off the power to the A/C unit at the main circuit breaker.
 This is an important safety step.

-Measure the inside diameter of the ductwork with measuring tape.
+Measure the inside diameter of the ductwork with a measuring tape.
 Using the screw through the drywall as the center point, transfer this measurement to the drywall.
 Use a keyhole or jigsaw to cut through the drywall.
 Sand down any rough edges gently.

 Step 6: Add Vent Collar